-The Fund will be managed through a new project based National Partnership Agreement (NPA) with states and territories.
-Under the Agreement, there will be an emphasis on strong accountability, transparency and the delivery of clear outcomes.
-Funding will be prioritised towards apprenticeships and traineeships across a range of key priority areas.
+The Fund is now being managed through a new project based NPA with states that commenced on 1 July 2018.
+Under this four-year Agreement, there is an emphasis on accountability, transparency and the delivery of clear outcomes.
+Funding will be prioritised towards apprenticeships and traineeships across a range of key priority areas

 All project proposals will need to demonstrate engagement with, and support from, employers and industry.
 It is critical that industry contribute to shaping the success of the Fund.
 The Government will continue to work with the remaining states on signing the Agreement

 A renewed focus on apprenticeships and traineeships will boost the number of people who choose and succeed in this pathway and help address skills shortages across Australia.
-Read the Skilling Australians Fund Fact Sheet for more information.
+Read the Skilling Australians Fund Fact Sheet for more information